Austin

 Blind Pig Pub

-Once we finished watching the movie, we moved to Blind Pig Pub, located just across from the street, about one minute walk.
-At the entrance, the bouncer asked for our ID, and luckily I remembered to bring along my Cedula.
-It’s the first time we’re asked for it here in the US.
-But I think it’s not because of me and Mike looked young, but because of their policy.
-I bet they’d also check the ID for an old man with a walking stick.
-Anyway, this pub has live music, many choices of draft beers, but the beer was served in a plastic cup, and it cost $6, slightly expensive than other places considering the size of the cup.
+However, I think it was not because me and Mike looked young, but because of their policy.
+I bet they’d also check the ID of an old man with a walking stick.
+Anyway, this pub has live music and many choices of draft beers, but the beer was served in a plastic cup, and it cost $6, slightly more expensive than other places considering the size of the cup.

 Dizzy Rooster